AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-A volatile state which is designated as input only shall not be denoted in a
+An External state which is specified as Input_Only shall not be denoted in a
    Global aspect with a ``mode_selector`` of In_Out or Output.
 Nor shall it be denoted as an ``output`` of a Depends aspect.

 #.
-A volatile state which is designated as output only shall not be denoted in a
+An External state which is specified as Output_Only shall not be denoted in
-    Global aspect with a ``mode_selector`` of Input or In_Out.
+   a Global aspect with a ``mode_selector`` of Input or In_Out.
 Nor shall not be denoted as an ``input`` of a Depends aspect.

 #.
 As a read of a volatile state always has a side-effect a ``global_item`` of a
    function cannot denote a volatile state [which in turn means that a function